 As previously reported, the Port has engaged in a multi-year, multi-project initiative to ensure the Port's capacity is aligned with anticipated market demand.
 Upon completion in 2023, this initiative will have created over \$40 million in mission-critical capital improvements.
 Nearly \$18 million of funding for this work is through the Transportation Investment Generating Economic Recovery ("TIGER") program.
-This program, administered by the United States Department of Transportation ("USDOT"), will provide funding to support strategic maritime terminal improvements.
+This program, administered by the United States Department of Transportation ("USDOT"), is providing funding to support strategic maritime terminal improvements.
 Grants totaling \$19 million from New York State have funded new and replacement infrastructure.
-During 2020 the capital investment related to new/replacement Port infrastructure was approximately \$5.8 million.
-Of this amount, 64% was funded from Federal sources.
+During 2021 the capital investment related to new/replacement Port infrastructure was approximately \$1.3 million.
+Of this amount, 81% was funded from Federal sources.

-Beginning in 2017 and continuing into 2020, projects have been undertaken to grow the Port's maritime storage and transportation capacity for manufactured products.
+Beginning in 2017 and continuing into 2021, projects have been undertaken to grow the Port's maritime storage and transportation capacity for manufactured products.
 Demonstrating the inter-relationship between maritime activity and upland development, these projects will result in new assets both within the maritime terminal and on underutilized land adjacent to the terminal.
 The Port has leveraged these projects to establish a competitive advantage to pursue business and cargo capture.

-The construction of a 60,000 square foot maritime warehouse at the southern portion of the upland terminal area began in 2020 and was completed in the first quarter of 2021.
+The construction of a 60,000 square foot maritime warehouse at the southern portion of the upland terminal area was completed in the first quarter of 2021.
 The location of the new building is adjacent to the new roll on roll off ramp ("ro-ro") and wharf area, which was completed in late 2019.
-This additional warehouse space will be a major upgrade for the Port of Albany and will increase cargo handling and storage capacity that will be absorbed by other big lift / special cargo handling areas.
+This additional warehouse space is a major upgrade for the Port of Albany and increases cargo handling and storage capacity that will be absorbed by other big lift / special cargo handling areas.
 The intention with the new construction is to increase storage and handling capacity in covered space with a floor capacity of 1,000 pounds per square foot and with modern style column span spacing with the intent to have as much clear span as possible.

 Adjacent to this area, the Port created an expanded outdoor maritime laydown and cargo handling area where a former underutilized and deteriorated vacant building was demolished.
 This area was cleared, improved, and securely fenced in 2020 - enabling a nearly 25% larger FMT maritime operating area adjacent to the newly reconstructed wharf and ro-ro.
+In 2021 this outdoor space was put into use and was utilized in steel shipments.